cgx-avenue/notes/90_谋生求职/Siemens/FY25/GIS-Upgrade-notes.md

 # Matthias的notes list
 [[Installation_Anlage_052-IGS-H-001]]

+# SiMotion
+should be in RUN mode, otherwise debug it.

+# TEST APP
+A5 left -> Inputs
+A6 right -> Outputs

+=> "TEST APP"->"Acknowledge all": only works in "RUN" mode.

+SIMOTION <-> PC <- TestAPP (SIMOTION_API.dll) as OPC client

 # SiMotion Scott
 1. Usually Project loaded by default, otherwise open by ...
 2. Connect to SIMOTION D425 -> cabling